 Serves: 4 / Prep time: 5 minutes / Cook time: 15 minutes

-Now, there’s a great recipe for cassava flour waffles by blogger Heather Resler, and Dr. Gundry was able to modify it to fit The Plant Paradox guidelines to a T. So you can enjoy it for breakfast, lunch, or dinner.
+Now, there’s a great recipe for cassava flour waffles by blogger Heather Resler, and Dr. Gundry was able to modify it to fit his own guidelines to a T. So you can enjoy it for breakfast, lunch, or dinner.

 And to give this recipe an extra boost, the folks at Vital Proteins have come up with marine collagen from wild salmon that has no fishy taste or any taste— repeat, none.
 Let’s go ahead and use it here, so the marine collagen can add fish protein.